 Concept #2: The Healing Power of Self-Warmth

-Have you ever noticed little humans (or even non-human mammals at rescue facilities) who carry tiny stuffed animals or blankets with them everywhere they go?
+Have you ever noticed little humans (or even non-human mammals) who carry tiny stuffed animals or blankets with them everywhere they go?
 This is often a strategy for little ones to get an additional level of warmth that they aren’t receiving from their primary care-givers.
-If humans have failed us completely, it is often small non-human animals (including stuffed animals or inanimate soothing-objects) that can support us in having some sense of togetherness, warmth and affection.
+If humans have failed us completely, it is often small non-human animals (including stuffed animals or inanimate soothing-objects) that can support us in having some sense of togetherness, warmth, and affection.

 In the western world there are many religious traditions and that tell us that self-warmth is selfish or sinful.
 We are often encouraged to project warmth outward, as compassion for others or for the world, but warned that we shouldn’t turn “too much” of this warmth toward the self.

-In my humble opinion, there is an absence of understanding in western culture about how deeply harmful loneliness is for humans, and how important it is that we learn to cultivate self-warmth for self.
-I call this nervous system state of not receiving enough warmth, and not having internalized a loving resonating self witness, “alarmed aloneness.”
+In my humble opinion, there is an absence of understanding in western culture about how deeply harmful loneliness is for humans, and how important it is that we learn to cultivate warmth for ourselves.
+I call this nervous system state of not receiving enough warmth, and not having internalized a loving resonating self-witness, “alarmed aloneness.”

-Understanding how and why human brains need warmth is a key concept in why resonant healing works to repattern our nervous systems toward kindness and resilience.
+Understanding how and why human brains need warmth is a key reason why resonant healing works to repattern our nervous systems toward kindness and resilience.

-Self warmth is about the integration and internalization of experiences of affection and presence and understanding and kindness that come to us from others.
-If we haven’t received this as young ones, we can build it ourselves through cultivating our resonating self witness.
+Self-warmth is about the integration and internalization of experiences of affection, presence, understanding, and kindness that come to us from others.
+If we haven’t received this as young ones, we can build it ourselves through cultivating our resonating self-witness.

 Concept #3: Neuroplasticity is Real

-Why is understanding how the brain works?
+Why is understanding how the brain works important to healing?
 Because neuroplasticity is the foundation for hope.
 And for faith in neural change and healing.
 Neuroplasticity has a number of elements – it is the science that shows us that neurons can find brand new connections between their branches, new receptors for neurotransmitters, and there can be strengthened connections through practice.

 Our brains can actually change; we can grow our capacity for self-warmth and resonance, no matter how old we are, no matter what our genetic predisposition, and no matter how broken we feel.
 Neuroplasticity is real.